Kenyon College homepage Department of Religion

 Woven through all these themes will be constant attention to context and complexity.
 In every case we discuss, we need to be asking "Whose Christianity is this?"
 "When?" and "Why?"

 Class format: This class is organized as a seminar, not as lecture/discussion.
 There will be occasional presentations by the teacher.
 Classes will focus on serious discussion of the readings.
 You should come to class each day prepared to discuss the reading for that day.
 You should also bring the relevant reading materials.
-Each class will begin with a written problem-solving or analytical exercise related to the topic to be discussed in class.
-Then we will discuss our theories and strategies.

 I will also assign short response essays or fact-finding assignments to provide context and commentary for the topics covered.
 For these assignments you will turn in either one-two page typed response essay or a short one-page summary of your findings and the source that you used.
 You will be expected to report on your findings to the rest of the class.
 Groups in charge of the discussion and critiques for that week will be exempt from these assignments.